andrey-zherikov/argparse/README.md

 ## Shell completion

 `argparse` supports tab completion of last argument for certain shells (see below).
-However this support is limited to the names of arguments and subcommands.
+However, this support is limited to the names of arguments and subcommands.

 ### Wrappers for main function

 If you are using `CLI!(...).main(alias newMain)` mixin template in your code then you can easily build a completer (program that provides completion) by defining `argparse_completion` version (`-version=argparse_completion` option of `dmd`).
-Don't forget to use different file name for completer than your main program (`-of` option in `dmd`).
-No other changes are necessary to generate completer but you should consider minimizing the set of imported modules when `argparse_completion` version is defined.
-For example, you can put all imports into your main function that is passed to `CLI!(...).main(alias newMain)` - `newMain` parameter is not used in completer.
+Don’t forget to use different file name for completer than your main program (`-of` option in `dmd`).
+No other changes are necessary to generate completer, but you should consider minimizing the set of imported modules when `argparse_completion` version is defined.
+For example, you can put all imports into your main function that is passed to `CLI!(...).main(alias newMain)`—`newMain` parameter is not used in completer.

-If you prefer having separate main module for completer then you can use `CLI!(...).completeMain` mixin template:
+If you prefer having separate main module for completer, then you can use `CLI!(...).completeMain` mixin template:
 ```d
 mixin CLI!(...).completeMain;
 ```